 Despite Leonardo’s desire for experiential learning, he was also wise enough to first learn from those who had gone before him.
 “Those who are in love with practice without theoretical knowledge are like the sailor who goes onto a ship without rudder or compass and who never can be certain wither he is going,” he wrote in 1510.
 “Practice must always be founded on sound theory.”

 To further his knowledge of Stoic philosophy , Marcus Aurelius was a keen reader of Epictetus’s teachings and realised the importance of learning the theory before writing about it himself.
-Today, we can’t hope to practice Stoicism to its fullest without reading the work of Marcus and Epictetus (and Seneca).
+Today, we can’t hope to practice Stoicism to its fullest without reading the work of Marcus, Epictetus, Seneca, and others.

 Enjoying The Process